oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

 Our Application has two Task Definitions -  IT Setup and Allocate Trainings.
 For each of them, we have created a Task Details page.
 In this task, we will rename the Pages so that they appear more meaningful in the Application.

+ *Note: Your Task Definition page numbers may be different.
+Ensure that you update the provided SQL queries in the lab to reference the correct page item numbers in your application.*

 1. Click on the **Shared Components icon**.

     ![select shared components definitions](./images/select-shared-comp.png " ")